LB&SCR H2 class: Beachy Head replica

-No examples of the H2 class were preserved, but on 29 October 2000 the Bluebell Railway announced its intention to reconstruct a replica of SR/BR period Beachy Head.
+No examples of the original H2 class were preserved, however on 29 October 2000 the Bluebell Railway announced its intention to reconstruct a replica of SR/BR period Beachy Head.
 By then, many surviving locomotive parts had been assembled including an ex-GNR 'Atlantic' boiler, and an ex-LB&SCR B4 class tender chassis.
 The boiler was tested around August 2018.
 The locomotive rolled out and was coupled to its tender on 5 March 2024, to begin commissioning work prior to entering service, which it did on 18 August 2024.